- May 21 - 28, 2022

-Since 1987, Cincinnati, Ohio has seen a tremendous growth in Salsa music.
-From the days of the Havana Martini Club featuring a salsa band every Sunday evening to the twenty-two weeks of Salsa on the Square during the summer months.
-During the last 32 years Cincinnati has had more Salsa bands then all the Tri-State and surrounding areas.
+Since 1987, Cincinnati has seen tremendous growth in salsa music from the days of the Havana Martini Club featuring a salsa band every Sunday evening to the twenty-two weeks of Salsa on the Square during the summer months.

-But, how did Salsa music evolve?
-How did it get to Cincinnati, Ohio?
+But, how did salsa music evolve?
+How did it get to Cincinnati?

 This workshop will time-travel back to Cuba, the origins of salsa music.
-It will visit and explore the evolution of salsa music through each decade from the 1920s – 2000s.
-And how and when it reached Cincinnati, Ohio.
-We’ll listen to music from the 1930s during the Rhumba era.
-The Mambo craze of the 1950s.
-The Boogaloo of the 1960s in New York City and finally the Salsa Explosion of the 1970s.
+It will visit and explore the evolution of salsa music through each decade from the 1920s to the 2000s and its arrival in Cincinnati.
+We’ll listen to music from the 1930s during the rhumba era, the mambo craze of the 1950s, boogaloo of the 1960s in New York City, and finally the salsa explosion of the 1970s.

-If you want, you can come with your dancing shoes!
+If you want, come with your dancing shoes!

 - Class Size: 5 – 15 students enrolled

-- How to Register: Please email instructor at email@example.com with “The Evolution of Salsa Music” in the subject line.
-Class sessions are held In Person.
-Class registration will be confirmed via email, with tuition due before the first day of class.
+- How to Register: Email the instructor at firstname.lastname@example.org with “The Evolution of Salsa Music” in the subject line.
+Class registration will be confirmed via email with tuition due before the first day of class.